Operation Prairie: Mutter's Ridge

 By the night of 26 September Companies K and L were dug in on Hill 400.
-At 07:30 on 27 September, as Company K moved towards its next objective 1 km southwest it was ambushed by the PAVN losing 7 dead and 1 missing.
+At 07:30 on 27 September, as Company K moved towards its next objective 1 km southwest it was ambushed by the PAVN losing seven dead and one missing.
 3/4 Marines commander Lieutenant Colonel William J. Masterpool ordered the battalion to move up to join Company K and establish a defensive perimeter.
 On the morning of 28 September, as Company K resumed its advance, it was stopped by fire from PAVN bunkers and withdrew to allow artillery fire to hit them.
-The PAVN then attacked Company K, and the other companies moved to reinforce it, killing over 50 for the loss of 7 Marines, including the Marine missing the previous day.
+The PAVN then attacked Company K, and the other companies moved to reinforce it, killing over 50 for the loss of seven Marines, including the Marine missing the previous day.
 By the end of the day, 3/4 Marines controlled Hill 400.

 On 2 October, Company M secured a hill 500 m east of Hill 400, and the rest of the battalion moved up to establish positions for an attack on Hill 484.
 The following day Company I found 25 abandoned PAVN bunkers on the hill.
 On the morning of 4 October, Company M led the assault on Hill 484 but was soon pinned down by PAVN bunkers.
 Attempts at frontal and flanking assaults failed due to the steep terrain and heavy fire, and the Marines withdrew to allow air and artillery strikes.
 At 10:00 on 5 October, Company M resumed the assault and by midday had secured the summit.
 The PAVN units continued resisting until 13:30, when they disengaged.
-The PAVN left 10 bodies and 16–20 weapons, while the Marines had lost 3 dead, caused by errant Marine tank gunfire that hit Hill 400.
+The PAVN left 10 bodies and 16–20 weapons, while the Marines had lost three dead, caused by errant Marine tank gunfire that hit Hill 400.
 Among those killed was Company K commander Captain James J. Carroll; Camp Carroll would be named in his honour.
 Total losses in the fighting for Núi Cây Tre were 20 Marines and over 100 PAVN killed.
 Núi Cây Tre would be nicknamed Mutter's Ridge by the Marines after the 3/4 Marines' radio callsign.

-Photojournalist Larry Burrows took a large number of photos during the battle for Núi Cây Tre, the most recognizable was taken on Hill 400, showing a wounded soldier being guided by a Hospital Corpsman as he reaches out to another seriously wounded soldier waiting to be medevaced.
+Photojournalist Larry Burrows took a large number of photos during the battle for Núi Cây Tre, the most recognizable was taken on Hill 400, showing a wounded Marine guided by a Fleet Marine Force Hospital Corpsman attached to his unit as he reaches out to another seriously wounded Marine waiting to be medevaced.